NorthOC/thefriendlyskies.github.io/content/article/most-iconic-wwii-fighter-planes.md

 The Yak-3 had an impressive power-to-weight ratio, as it is a very light aircraft able to reach a speed of 655 km/h (407 mph).
 Its primary armament consisted of one 20mm ShVAK cannon and two synchronized 12.7mm Berezin UB machine guns in the nose.
 This lightweight configuration was able to perform with high accuracy, making it highly favored  over Western aircraft by the fighter squadron Normandie-Nieman group and French pilots who fought on the Eastern Front against the Germans.

 Between 1991 and 2002, 21 replica [Yak-3](https://web.archive.org/web/20211228064104/http://www.yak.ru/ENG/FIRM/hist3.php), Yak-7, and Yak-9 aircraft were built in the former USSR using original plans using American Allison or Pratt & Whitney engines.
 Several are airworthy and mostly in the US, with others in Germany, Australia, and New Zealand.
+An interesting fact is that Joseph Stalin granted the French pilots permission to keep 40 of their Yakovlev Yak-3 fighters as a gesture of gratitude and respect.

 ## 3. Messerschmitt Bf 109